AdiXgit/expense_tracker/README.md

 # Expense Tracker

-This is a simple expense tracker application developed using JavaScript, HTML, and CSS.
+This is a simple expense tracker application developed using MERN STACK.

 ## Features